R4wizard/sublime-toml/README.md

 ```

 If the file exists already,
-add `"toml"` to the every dependency list.
+add `"python-toml"` to the every dependency list.

 Then run the **Package Control: Satisfy Dependencies** command
 to make Package Control